When is Assortment Optimization Optimal?: Introduction

 \begin{example}[General Suboptimality of Assortments] There are four items $A,B,C,D$ with fixed prices $r_A=2,r_B=r_C=r_D=1$.
 The ranking is uniformly drawn from $\{(BA),(CA),(DA),(CB),(DB),(DC)\}$, where we have expressed each ranking as a \textit{list} of items sorted in decreasing order of preference, omitting the items ranked below 0.
 On this example, it is easy to check that one cannot do better with an assortment than offering $\{A,B\}$ or $\{A,B,C\}$, both of which have expected revenue \textbf{7/6}.
-On the other hand, consider the \textit{top-$k$ lottery}, in which the buyer submits up to $k$ distinct items, and then randomly receives one of them with probability $1/k$ each (if the buyer reports $s$ items where $s<k$, then they receive option 0 with probability $1-s/k$).
+On the other hand, consider a \textit{top-$k$ lottery}, in which the buyer submits up to $k$ distinct items, and then randomly receives one of them with probability $1/k$ each (if the buyer reports $s$ items where $s<k$, then they receive option 0 with probability $1-s/k$).
 It can be checked that a top-2 lottery on this example has expected revenue

 greater than that of any assortment.
-To explain~\eqref{eqn:initialEgCalc}, note that with any of the possible lists the buyer would submit 2 items, making a purchase w.p.~1 and paying an average of 1.5 if the list contains $A$ and an average of 1 otherwise.
-In essence, the top-2 lottery has allowed the retailer to capture full market share while reducing the cannibalized sales of the high-priced item $A$.\Halmos \end{example}
+To explain~\eqref{eqn:initialEgCalc}, note that the buyer will always end up submitting 2 items, making a purchase w.p.~(with probability) 1, and paying an average of 1.5 if their list contains $A$ and paying 1 otherwise.
+In essence, the top-2 lottery has allowed the retailer to capture full market share while reducing the cannibalized sales of the high-end item $A$.\Halmos \end{example}

-\Cref{eg:initial} describes a specific ``top-$k$'' lottery that can outperform any assortment.
-In practice, the seller can design many variants of lotteries, including lotteries that restrict to a subset of items $S$ (which resembles assortment optimization), generalized top-$k$ lotteries where items can be submitted multiple times, etc. In this paper, we formalize the space of all allowable lotteries using mechanism design, in which the buyer must be incentivized to submit their true preferences and participate in the lottery.
-We then derive conditions under which such lotteries are no better than assortments, i.e.\ conditions under which the phenomenon observed in \Cref{eg:initial} cannot occur.
-We show that these conditions are actually satisfied by many \textit{choice models} from the assortment optimization literature, which impose different structures on the distribution of rankings.
-Finally, we analyze the suboptimality of assortments when these conditions are not met.
+\Cref{eg:initial} describes a specific ``top-$k$'' lottery whose revenue is higher than that of any assortment.
+We now use mechanism design to capture the maximum revenue that can be earned through \textit{any} lottery or selling method, when the buyer behaves strategically given their private ranking.